-I have used international brands like Blueberry, Smart Bottoms, and Grovia.
-All of these are organic cotton or unbleached cotton and do hold well.
-However, they all need the addition of a booster to make them strong enough to last all night.
-They also do not offer baby the stay dry feel and need you to add a fleece liner for the stay dry effect.
+International brands like Blueberry, Smart Bottoms, and Grovia contain organic cotton or unbleached cotton and do hold well.
+However, they may need the addition of a booster to make them strong enough to last all night.
+In most cases, they also do not offer baby the stay dry feel and need you to add a fleece liner for the stay dry effect.
 But this works well in cases where babies are not sensitive to wetness.

-Superbottoms Plus needs about 6 to 10 washes before it can hold up all night for us (that’s about 11 hours) without a change in between.
+Superbottoms Plus needed about 6 to 10 washes before it can hold up all night for us (that’s about 11 hours) without a change in between.
 I also don’t see the need to add any booster for my medium wetter baby.
 But yes if you have a heavy wetter you will need to add a booster in the form of an insert, and I would recommend one preferably made of natural fabrics.

-Prefolds are multi layered cloth most usually made of natural fibres such as organic cotton or hemp.
+Prefolds are multi-layered cloth most usually made of natural fibres such as organic cotton or hemp.
 They hold a high amount of liquids purely by virtue of the fact that they have so many layers and therefore capacity to hold.

-Since then I have loved using pre-folds especially when traveling because they take less space in the bag and also dry much faster than some cloth diapers.
+Since then I have loved using pre-folds, especially when travelling because they take less space in the bag and also dry much faster than some cloth diapers.

 Apart from the tried and tested solutions that work for me the favourite night time cloth diapering solutions used by cloth diapering families:

 http://www.fordbaris.com/?jiiias=forex-canl%C4%B1-yorum&0d2=9e Multiple inserts inside pockets – layering up 2 or more inserts inside a pocket diaper.
-It is ideal to use natural fibre inserts again but some people also use man made fabric inserts. (microfiber, charcoal bamboo etc.)
+It is ideal to use natural fibre inserts again but some people also use man-made fabric inserts. (microfiber, charcoal bamboo etc.)

-2) Flats & cover diapers – Padfolding multiple flats inside a cover also works for nights.
+http://heatherbestel.com/tag/relaxation/ Flats & cover diapers – Padfolding multiple flats inside a cover also works for nights.
 It may not hold up on its own for a medium or heavy wetting baby.
-However adding an insert will again help increase the holding capacity.
+However, adding an insert will again help increase the holding capacity.